Securing Your Child in a Motorhome

 Iris Berentzen — Wilderness Adventure Support Team Leader

-The quality of child restraints used by Wilderness
+The benefits of using Britax child restraints

 All our Britax convertible child restraints (that can be used rear or front facing) feature the company’s award-winning ClickTight system.